 At Pharmaceuticals, our largest segment in terms of sales, we focus on researching, developing and marketing specialty-focused innovative medicines that provide significant clinical benefit and value, primarily in the therapeutic areas of cardiology, oncology, gynecology, hematology and ophthalmology.
 In this way, we are addressing the growing requirements of patients, physicians, health care payers and regulatory agencies.

 With our innovative products, we seek to achieve therapeutic benefit for patients, while at the same time satisfying the growing requirements of physicians and health insurers.

-Our drug discovery researchers concentrate on the areas of cardiology, oncology, hematology, ophthalmology and gynecology.
+Our drug discovery researchers concentrate primarily on the areas of cardiovascular and related diseases, oncology and gynecological therapies.
 They are looking for either small molecules or biologics that could serve as new active ingredients.
 We continue to develop products even after they have been approved in order to optimize patient benefit through new delivery forms or a broader range of indications.
-Our recently launched active ingredients, such as rivaroxaban, aflibercept, regorafenib, radium-223 dichloride and riociguat, are intended to contribute to sales growth in the medium term.

 In the radiology area, we are concentrating on the development of IT applications, contrast agents and injection systems for low-radiation computed tomography (CT) and high-field magnetic resonance imaging (MRI) to enable us to offer integrated solutions.

 Our principal research centers are located in Berlin, Wuppertal and Cologne, Germany; San Francisco and Berkeley, United States; Turku, Finland; and Oslo, Norway.